Teacher of the Year

 Each year, the Veterans of Foreign Wars selects elementary, middle, and high school teachers to participate in the Smart/Maher VFW National Citizenship Education Teacher program.

-Please review the new rules and eligibility requirements and complete the 2023 entry form and brochure to nominate a teacher you know.
+Please review the new rules and eligibility requirements and download the 2026 entry form to nominate a teacher you know.
 Teacher nomination entries must be received at a local participating VFW Post by the Oct.
 31 deadline.

 Looking to share updated information and materials on VFW's Voice of Democracy, Patriot's Pen and Teacher Award programs?
 Share our National Scholarship Brochure (coming soon) with the students and educators in your community.